How rewards work

 But to qualify:

-Low Altitude Rewards (LAR) are bonus rewards for stations that contribute low-altitude aircraft data (≤ 6,000 feet) in eligible areas around select airports (currently ~500 airports).
+Low Altitude Rewards (LAR) are bonus rewards for stations that receive and contribute **low-altitude aircraft data (≤ 6,000 feet)**, transmitted from eligible areas around **select airports** (currently \~500 airports).
+Airport selection is based on requests from data customers.

 LAR are designed to incentivize coverage where low-altitude data is most valuable, using a reward mechanism similar to Base Rewards but applied to a smaller, airport-focused geographic area.